izikgo/KerasVAE/README.md

-# VAE
+# Variational Autoencoder
-A flexible Variational Autoencoder implementation with keras
+A flexible Variational Autoencoder implementation with keras.